-As a consequence, the Board of Governors believes that the University is well placed to manage its risks successfully.
-Consideration has been given to government policies and their potential impact.
-The current forecasts and projections, including reasonable downside sensitivities, show that the University should be able to operate within its current facilities and available headroom and maintain compliance with covenants.
+The current forecasts and projections, including reasonable downside sensitivities, and the strong liquidity position, demonstrates the expectation that the University will be able to operate within its current facilities and available headroom and maintain compliance with covenants

-The Board of Governors considers that the University has adequate resources to continue in operational existence for the foreseeable future.
+The Board of Governors considers that the University has adequate resources to continue in operational existence for the foreseeable future (to the end of the 2021/22 financial year).
 Accordingly, it continues to adopt the going concern basis in preparing the Annual Report and Financial Statements.